Best Microphone Boom Arms for Desks

 Why a boom arm beats a desk stand

 A desk stand keeps a mic fixed and low, picks up keyboard and desk thumps, and eats surface space.
 A boom arm floats the mic over your desk, lets you position it precisely for your mouth, and swings out of the way when you’re done.
 It also isolates the mic from some desk vibration.
-If you only need a low-profile option for streaming, see the best desktop mic stands for streamers.
+If you only need a low-profile option for streaming, see the best desktop mic stands for streamers, and for floor and overhead options compare the wider range of mic stands too.

 How to choose a microphone boom arm